alphagov/csw-backend/README.md

 ssh to tunnel to the RDS instance and create the database.
 It also creates a box which can be used for deploying chalice when working remotely with less bandwidth.
-Like id_rsa, the difference between the private and public key file names should be
+The simplest approach is probably to match the env name.
+Like id_rsa, the difference between the private and public key file names should be:
     * private=`/path/to/[keyname]`
-    * public=`/path/to/[keyname].pub`.
+    * public=`/path/to/[keyname].pub`

 ### Building your environment